JetBrains/kotlin-web-site/docs/topics/unsigned-integer-types.md

 Unsigned types support most of the operations of their signed counterparts.

-> Unsigned numbers are implemented as [inline classes](inline-classes.md) with the single storage property of the corresponding
+> Unsigned numbers are implemented as [inline classes](inline-classes.md) with a single storage property of the corresponding
 > signed counterpart type of the same width.
 However, due to the compiler's mangling of signatures containing unsigned types,
 > changing the type from unsigned to its signed counterpart or the other way around
 > is a _binary incompatible_ change.